Simulations of core-collapse supernovae in spatial axisymmetry with full Boltzmann neutrino transport: -Distributions in Momentum Space

-Moreover, we find in $k^{r \theta}$ an intriguing correlation/anti-correlation between $\nu_{\rm e}$ and $\bar{\nu}_{\rm e}$.
-The two panels of Fig.~\ref{Edten}(b) compare $k^{r \theta}$ for $\nu_{\rm e}$ and $\bar{\nu}_{\rm e}$ with the same energy of $\varepsilon = 8.5{\rm MeV}$.
-As can be seen in these panels, they are anti-correlated with each other in the vicinity of PNS ($\lesssim 50{\rm km}$) whereas they are positively correlated at larger radii ($> 80{\rm km}$).
-The anti-correlation is particularly remarkable for low-energy neutrinos with $\lesssim 10{\rm MeV}$.
-We find that the sign of $k^{r \theta}$ roughly coincides with that of the lateral neutrino flux, which flows in the opposite directions for $\nu_{\rm e}$ and $\bar{\nu}_{\rm e}$.
-This is due to the Fermi-degeneracy of $\nu_{\rm e}$ at $r \lesssim 30{\rm km}$, which produces opposite trends in the number densities of $\nu_{\rm e}$ and $\bar{\nu}_{\rm e}$.
-Importantly, the anti-correlation is then carried to larger radii by the outward flux and remains non-vanishing even at $r \sim 50{\rm km}$, where $\nu_{\rm e}$ is no longer degenerate.
-On the other hand, at even larger radii, where matter is optically thin to neutrinos, $k^{r \theta}$ is correlated with the lateral velocity of matter due to relativistic aberration.
-Note that this positive correlation at large distances is less remarkable than the anti-correlation in the vicinity of PNS (see the equatorial region in Fig.~\ref{Edten}(b)), since the angular distribution is no longer determined locally.
+Importantly, the anti-correlation is then carried to larger radii by the radial flux and remains non-vanishing even at $r \sim 50{\rm km}$, where $\nu_{\rm e}$ is no longer degenerate.
+On the other hand, at even larger radii, where matter is optically thin to neutrinos, $k^{r \theta}$ is correlated with the local lateral velocity of matter due to relativistic aberration.
+Note that this positive correlation at large distances is less remarkable than the anti-correlation in the vicinity of PNS (see the equatorial region in Fig.~\ref{Edten}(b)), since the angular distribution is no longer determined locally and the correlation is somewhat smeared out.

-\textbf{Summary and Discussion.{\rm---}}We have reported for the first time a successful shock revival in a multi-D simulation with no artificial approximation except for the mandatory discretization of the differential equations in the Boltzmann-neutrino transport.
-Although the progenitor we employed in this study produced explosions rather commonly in other approximate simulations and our results share with them the qualitative trend that softer EOS's are advantageous for shock revival, it should be pointed out that the shock propagation after revival seems much less vigorous in our simulation than in others (see e.g.,~\cite{Bruenn:2014qea}).
-Detailed analyses are currently underway and will be published elsewhere.
+As will be discussed in Sec.~\ref{sec:importance}, the appropriate treatment of $k^{r \theta}$ is related with the accurate calculation of the neutrino flux, in particular its lateral component (see Eqs.~(\ref{eq:Frasymevo}) and (\ref{eq:Fthasymevo})).
+It is true that these correlation/anti-correlation look rather minor but they may play an important role through the lateral fluxes of neutrinos.
+In fact they clearly indicate the intricacy of neutrino transport in non-spherically dynamical settings.
+It will be interesting to see how well the M1 scheme can reproduce these features and to conceive possible improvements of its prescription.